battlecode/battlecode-server-2017/specs.md

 Messages written to the team-shared integer list persist until overwritten.
 You can't read or write integers from or to the enemy team's shared integer list.

 The cost of transmitting and receiving are in bytecodes, which, as mentioned earlier, affect movement and attack speeds.
+The message array is always initially all zeros.

 ### Attack